 - Private Mortgage Insurance (PMI): protects private lenders who offer conventional loans.
-In most instances, PMI only applies until your mortgage loan to value reaches 80 percent.
+In most instances, PMI only applies until your LTV reaches 80 percent.
 But there are situations where the lender will require a higher percentage for the coverage to be lifted from the loan.

 - Mortgage Insurance Premium (MIP): protects government-backed FHA and VA loans.
-It applies for the duration of the loan, even once mortgage loan to value is below 80 percent.
+It applies for the duration of the loan, even once LTV is below 80 percent.

-The loan to value ratio is computed in the same manner for both private and government-backed mortgage products.
+The LTV ratio is computed in the same manner for both private and government-backed mortgage products.

 The insurer will analyze your profile, including your credit score and down payment, to determine your rate.